-Teams that are selected to attend the Finals must confirm their participation with the form that was sent to all supervisors no later than Tuesday, April 24, 2018.
-Alternate teams will be notified by Wednesday, April 25, 2018 if a primary team has declined their invitation.
-Occasionally a team will drop out after April 24th so at this point we will contact alternate teams in the order of their ranking to see if they would like the spot.
+Teams that are selected to attend the Finals must confirm their participation with the form that was sent to all supervisors no later than Friday, April 26, 2019.
+Alternate teams will be notified by Wednesday, May 1, 2019 if a primary team has declined their invitation.